Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Interface and User Experience: The deciding factor here is Becker’s practice testing software.
+User Experience: The deciding factor here is Becker’s practice testing software.
 Their simulated exams, quizzes and practice question sets mirror the real CPA testing interface, while Yaeger’s does not.
 This provides a true exam-like experience.
 Edge: Becker.

 Extra Resources: Yaeger gets the nod here for its personal coaching and support.
 Yaeger’s personalized guidance and hands-on approach are unmatched in CPA review.
 Their professionals are always available to help and truly care about your success.Edge: Yaeger.